What are Handrails?

 How do I attach my handrail to my box newels?

 Use a rail bolt kit to attach handrails to box newels and handrail fittings.
-You can also check out our step-by-step guide for connecting handrails to handrail fittings.

 How do I install balusters into my handrail?

 Take a look at our baluster installation guide for tips on installing balusters.

 Carriers charge significantly more any time an item exceeds 6’ in length.
 Because we surround our handrails with foam to protect them in transit, even a 5’ 6” handrail will likely come in a box larger than 6’, which will drive up the freight charge.

 What size hole do I drill in my handrail for my balusters?

 Drill your hole the same size as the top of your baluster.

 Currently, we offer a Metal S Curve for our Metal Handrail 1”x2”.
 Otherwise, we do not have metal handrail fittings at this time.